Jeff Plush: Career

-In February 2020 he became CEO of USA Curling, the national governing body of the sport of curling in the United States, a position he held until his resignation on October 28, 2022.
+In February 2020 he became CEO of USA Curling, the national governing body of the sport of curling in the United States.

+The end of Plush's tenure was steeped in controversy due to issues related to the handling of the sex abuse allegations at the NWSL as detailed in the Yates Report and subsequent lobbying by the USA Curling community.
+He resigned from USA Curling on October 28th, 2022.